-This offering circular includes certain statements that are, or may be deemed to be, "forward-looking statements."
-All statements other than statements of historical facts contained in this offering circular, including, without limitation, those regarding our future financial position, our strategy, plans, objectives, goals, targets and future developments in the markets where we participate or are seeking to participate, and any statements preceded by, followed by or that include the words "believe," "expect," "estimate," "predict," "aim," "intend," "will," "may," "plan," "consider," "anticipate," "seek," "should," "could," "would," "continue," or similar expressions or the negative thereof, are forward-looking statements.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors, some of which are beyond our control, which may cause our actual results, performance or achievements, or industry results, to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+This offering memorandum includes certain statements that are, or may be deemed to be, "forward-looking statements."
+All statements other than statements of historical facts contained in this offering memorandum, including, without limitation, those regarding our future financial position, our strategy, plans, objectives, goals, targets and future developments in the markets where we participate or are seeking to participate, and any statements preceded by, followed by or that include the words "believe," "expect," "estimate," "predict," "aim," "intend," "will," "may," "plan," "consider," "anticipate," "seek," "should," "could," "would," "continue," or similar expressions or the negative thereof, are forward-looking statements.
+These forward-looking statements involve known and unknown risks, uncertainties and other factors, some of which are beyond our control, which may cause our actual results, performance or achievements expressed or implied by the forward-looking statements.
 These forward-looking statements are based on numerous assumptions regarding our present and future business strategies and the environment in which we will operate in the future.
 Important factors that could cause our actual performance or achievements to differ materially from those in the forward-looking statements include, among others, the following: